CaNS-World/CaNS/docs/INFO_INPUT.md

 * `is_impdiff`, if `.true.`, the diffusion term of the Navier-Stokes and scalar equations is integrated in time implicitly, which may improve the stability of the numerical algorithm for viscous-dominated flows.
 * `is_impdiff_1d`, is similar to `is_impdiff`, but with implicit diffusion *only* along Z, which may be advantageous when the grid along Z is much finer than along the other directions; *for optimal parallel performance, the domain should not be decomposed along Z* (`ipencil_axis=3`, or `ipencil_axis = 1/2` with `dims(2) = 1`)

 Finally, `is_poisson_pcr_tdma`, if `.true.`, allows for solving the Poisson/Helmhotlz equations along Z with a parallel cyclic reduction--tridiagonal matrix algorithm (PCR-TDMA) method.
-This approach may result in major gains in scalability for pencil-distributed simulations at scale on many GPUs.
+This approach may result in major gains in scalability for pencil-distributed simulations at scale, on many GPUs.

 # about the `&other_options` namelist under `input.nml`